In rescue, one of the most common phrases we keep hearing over the years is

 We invite you to celebrate your experiences by sharing them through this section of our website and through a Facebook page page we have set up specifically for that purpose.

-On the Facebook page you can post stories of your own special
+Here you can publish stories of your own special

 relationships with your dogs and tell us why your dog matters to you